DIliushchenko/GWAS_IB/README.md

 ## GWAS

-  In GWAS analysis used patients age, sex and 15 MDS component as a covariants.
+  In GWAS analysis used patients age, sex and first 15 MDS component as a covariants.
 39041 samples were included in analysis.
 We used a linear or logistic regression model depending on the phenotype of the patients.
 The results were annotated using the SnpEff 4.3t database, taking into account genetic variants that are in linkage disequilibrium with a significant SNP.

   To investigate an quantitative outcome measurement you should use a linear regression model